JVulcan/.NET-Custom-Controls/README.md

 - Adjust the height of the title bar (minimum 22 pixels)
 - Add an EDGE color of the form

-### Requirements
-- Using VB.net (at least for now, I'm going to do a C# version *someday*)
-- Or you can wrap the class in a DLL and then use it in a C# lang. env.

 ### What is missing
-- C# version of this class.
 - The new standard (since Win 7) behavior of normal Forms: When you drag the Form along with your cursor pointer to an edge of the screen.

 ### How to use it